liquity/dev/README.md

 ### Flow of LUSD tokens in Liquity

-When a user issues debt from their trove, LUSD tokens are minted to their own address, and a debt is recorded on the trove.
-Conversely, when they repay their trove’s LUSD debt, LUSD is burned from their address, and the debt on their trove is reduced.
+When a user issues debt from their Trove, LUSD tokens are minted to their own address, and a debt is recorded on the Trove.
+Conversely, when they repay their Trove’s LUSD debt, LUSD is burned from their address, and the debt on their Trove is reduced.

-Redemptions burn LUSD from the redeemer’s balance, and reduce the debt of the trove redeemed against.
+Redemptions burn LUSD from the redeemer’s balance, and reduce the debt of the Trove redeemed against.

-Liquidations that involve a Stability Pool offset burn tokens from the Stability Pool’s balance, and reduce the LUSD debt of the liquidated trove.
+Liquidations that involve a Stability Pool offset burn tokens from the Stability Pool’s balance, and reduce the LUSD debt of the liquidated Trove.

 The only time LUSD is transferred to/from a Liquity contract, is when a user deposits LUSD to, or withdraws LUSD from, the StabilityPool.